kinostl/crystal_caravans/docs/001_your_mission.md

 >
 > Many dangers and mysteries lie along your journey.
 Your task is not an easy one, but you are not alone.
 Join forces with your fellow caravanners and make your mark together in the Crystal Chronicles.
 >
 > -   Crystal Chronicles Manual

 ## How to Do Stuff

 When you do something that has a risk to it, roll 3d6.
 Every dice resulting in a value less than or equal to the appropriate stat is a success.
 Dice that are equal to the appropriate stat exactly are Crits.

 During a mission you may choose to roll 2d6 instead of 3d6.
 If you choose to do this you gain an additional treasure at the end of the mission regardless of the result.
+If you fail a risky roll, the miasma thickens.

 ## Going through a Mission